UGotMe: An Embodied System for Affective Human-Robot Interaction: Method

 To account for conversation context, we conduct context modeling when calculating the textual representation for the current utterance $u_t$ (where $s_t$ refers to the corresponding speaker), taking into consideration the most recent $k$ turns~\cite{song2022supervised}:

-Inspired by prompt learning~\cite{liu2023pre}, we append a prompt after the conversation context for $t$-th turn as follows:
+To help the model distinguish between the context and the target turn, we adopt an approach inspired by prompt learning~\cite{liu2023pre}, appending a prompt $P_t$ to the conversation context for the $t$-th turn.
+The prompt $P_t$ is defined as follows:

-Full input to the text encoder is $C_t \oplus P_t$, where $\oplus$ refers to the concatenation operation.
+In the present study, we employ the SimCSE~\cite{gao2021simcse} model as our text encoder, with the full input to the encoder being $C_t \oplus P_t$, where $\oplus$ refers to the concatenation operation.
 The last hidden state $H^k_t = \text{SimCSE}(C_t \oplus P_t)$ will be used as the context embedding, which differs from previous studies ~\cite{yun2024telme, song2022supervised}, where only the embeddings of the special token $\langle\text{mask} \rangle$ from $H_t^k$ are leveraged.
 Note that we include speaker names during model training and evaluation on datasets, but not for embodied usage since speaker identities are not always accessible in real-world deployment.
 Therefore, conversation context and prompt in real-world deployment will be

 and